 1. The Making Of A Manager by Julie Zhuo

-Many emerging managers never set out to manage other people.
+Many new managers never set out to lead other people.
 Instead, they were promoted into the role as their team started to grow.
-So naturally, one of the greatest challenges they face is getting clear on their new responsibilities.
+So naturally, one of the most significant challenges they face is getting clear on their new responsibilities.

-The Making Of A Manager by Julie Zhuo is one of the very best resources for new managers.
-It covers all of the essential topics, including those listed above.
-And it’s both an approachable and actionable guide to get you up and running as quickly as possible.
+The Making Of A Manager by Julie Zhuo is one of the best management books for new managers to read.
+It covers many essential topics and is both an approachable and actionable guide to get you up and running as quickly as possible.

 2. First, Break All The Rules by Marcus Buckingham & Curt Coffman

-Great managers often have their own unique style when it comes to managing people.
+Great managers often have their own style when it comes to leading people.
 And of course, every team is different, and every organization faces unique challenges.
 So it can be tricky to identify the best practices of other managers.